nanoframework/nanoframework.github.io/content/getting-started-guides/adc-explained.md

 > [!Important]
 >
 > ADC pins are able to read low current and voltage.
 Connecting high  current and/or voltage devices may lead to destroy them!
+If you want to measure high voltages, you have to use a voltage divider or equivalent.
+This device will transform the high voltage into a smaller one.
+Now, be careful as the response time may be slower than what you need in the conversion.

 ## A bit of electronics theory